kitao/pyxel/README.md

 - `Alt(Option)+2`<br>
 Reset the recording start time of the screen capture video
 - `Alt(Option)+3`<br>
-Save the screen capture video (gif) to the desktop (up to 30 seconds)
+Save the screen capture video to the desktop (up to 10 seconds)
 - `Alt(Option)+0`<br>
 Toggle the performance monitor (fps, update time, and draw time)
 - `Alt(Option)+Enter`<br>